 You can apply for gross payment status when you register for CIS.
-This means the contractor won’t make deductions from your payments and you’ll pay all your tax and National Insurance at the end of the tax year.
+This means the contractor will not make deductions from your payments and you’ll pay all your tax and National Insurance at the end of the tax year.

 What does not count as your pay

-Contractors won’t make a deduction from amounts you charge on your invoice for:
+Contractors will not make a deduction from amounts you charge on your invoice for:

 - plant hired for the job